 Author: Reviewed and updated by Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand; Vanessa Ngan, Staff Writer; Clare Morrison, Copy Editor, March 2014.

 Acne in adults is also called postadolescent acne.
 It can be persistent, with onset during teenaged years, or late onset beginning after the age of 25 years.
-It affects up to 15% of women, and is usually reported to be less common in men.
+Acne affects up to 15% of women, but is usually reported to be less common in men.

 Adult acne can be predominantly inflammatory, with papules and pustules, or predominantly comedonal, often with many large closed comedones (whiteheads).
 Deep inflammatory lesions and macrocomedones may result in scarring.

 Adult acne usually presents as acne vulgaris (common acne).
 But it often has the following characteristics.

 Adult acne management is no different from that in younger individuals.
 However, because of the persistence of the disorder, more aggressive treatments may be recommended for relatively mild symptoms.
 Many adults consider acne abnormal at their age and demand effective treatment.

 Environmental factors should be evaluated, and patients with acne should be encouraged to minimise their intake of high glycaemic index foods.
 Make-up should be non-occlusive.